-A Sales and Purchase Agreement commonly abbreviated as SPA is a legal contract that dictates the terms and conditions that a seller and buyer of a given property agree upon on the sale and purchase of a property.
+SPA or Sales and Purchase Agreement is a legal contract that dictates the terms and conditions that a seller and buyer of a given property agree upon on the sale and purchase of a property.
 Basically, it is the document that binds the two parties under legal terms as dictated by the property laws of the country.
 As a legal document, a Sales and Purchase Agreement (SPA) has to be signed in the presence of a lawyer.
-This is done to ensure that both the seller and the buyer get to have a deep understanding of the core clauses outlined in the document.
+This is done to ensure that both the seller and the buyer get to have a deep understanding of the core clauses outlined in the document for the property transaction.

 This contract often acts as the basic legal framework that informs the parties involved in their legal rights and obligations.
-From it, the buyers can have detailed information about the property being purchased like the amount of deposit required and the purchase price.
+From it, the buyers can have detailed information about the property being purchased like the amount of deposit require, property price, property type, warranty period and the purchase price.
 The seller, on the other hand, will be informed about a number of things, such as the consequences that may arise in the event that there is a breach of contract.

 In all the documents that are used in the process of purchasing a property, a Sales and Purchase Agreement (SPA) requires the most attention, especially from the buyer.
 On the buyers’ side, it is advisable to have a legal advisor by your side at all times when processing this contract.
 Any slight mistake or misunderstanding will determine the success or failure of the agreement between the seller and the buyer.

 The document acts as a protection for both the seller and the buyer.
 But in most cases, a good number of the protection privileges cover the buyer.
 This is to prevent cases of the seller altering with the outlined terms and conditions with the aim of exploiting the buyer during a property purchase.